 One of the fundamentals of high leverage educational strategies includes employing quality teachers who embrace early childhood education and have an understanding of the value of setting up for children's interest and interactions to promote growth and development.
 Participants will learn important strategies on how to provide intentional individualization to preschool children in order to promote greater learning results.
 Participants will engage in discussion and hands on activities that supports high leverage classroom instruction where children are offered choices to explore, play and learn as they expand their knowledge of school and the world in which they live.

 This highly interactive workshop is designed to aid teachers in maintaining appropriate learning environments where children have consistency, know their routine, and feel a sense of community and accountability.
 Attendees will learn to develop classroom norms, collaborate with participants on classroom organizational skills, make a plan for daily transitions, and acquire tips on planning engaging instructional learning strategies.

-Fundamentals of early literacy is a vital building block in every classroom.
-Teachers responsible for developing a print rich learning environment must be familiar with the components of early literacy.
-Attendees will learn how to incorporate reading & writing, world knowledge, use of print, sound symbol correspondence, letter knowledge, phonemic awareness. phonological awareness, rich vocabulary, and extended discourse within the classroom environment, daily instruction and support parents with home to school early literacy activities.
+Early literacy is a vital building block in every classroom.
+Teachers are responsible for developing a print rich learning environment to enhance preschoolers vocabulary.
+Attendees will learn how to engage children in read aloud activities that build on their concepts about books and print, comprehension, letter knowledge, as well as phonological awareness and more.
+Attendees will also learn how to support parents with home to school early literacy activities.